corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/node-administration.md

 ## Monitoring your node

 This section covers monitoring performance and health of a node in Corda Enterprise with Jolokia and Graphite.
-General best practices for monitoring (e.g. setting up TCP checks for the ports the node communicates on, database health checks etc.) are not covered here but should be followed.
+General best practices for monitoring (e.g., setting up TCP checks for the ports the node communicates on, database health checks etc.) are not covered here but should be followed.